Chapter Eight: Weaponry

 cannot use an Angry Inch when making attacks.

 While the Use ratings of Melee Weapons go up fairly slowly as they get larger in Weapon Size, large Melee Shields become unwieldy much faster.
-However, the benefits can be great - a successful Parry with a Melee Shield adds multiple levels of Shielded status equal to its Weapon Size, potentially negating multiple dice of Damage all at once and rendering many attacks meaningless.
-A successful Parry with any other type of Melee Weapon, no matter how large, provides only one level of Shielded status.
+However, the benefits can be great - a successful Parry with a Melee Shield adds a number of layers of Shielding equal to its own Weapon Size, potentially negating multiple dice of Damage all at once and rendering many attacks meaningless.
+A successful Parry with any other type of Melee Weapon, no matter how large, provides only one level of Shielding.

 A Parry can be thought of as a type of Close Combat Attack against an incoming weapon, and attempts to Parry against larger weapons benefit from the standard Attack Bonus for Target Size: +1 to Skill for every 2" in the Weapon Size of the weapon being parried (5.1:

-As with minifig weapons, a critical failure on the Parrying Skill Roll, or a regular failure in which the Parrying weapon is half the attacking weapons's Weapon Size or smaller, will result in the Parrying weapon being knocked out of the defender's hands and directly away from the attacker for a number of inches equal to the Attack Roll.
+As with minifig weapons, a critical failure on the Parrying Skill Roll on a hand-held weapon, or a regular failure when a hand-held Parrying weapon is half the attacking weapons's Weapon Size or smaller, results in the Parrying weapon being knocked out of the defender's hands and directly away from the attacker for a number of inches equal to the Attack Roll.

 Gun: Cost:(Size)x3CP Use:(Size)+2 Range:((Size)x4)+2" Damage:(Size)d6